- 1 Hepatocellular Carcinoma

 The Barcelona Clinic Liver Cancer staging system (BCLC) is the most accepted staging system for HCC.
 It takes into account the tumour stage, liver function, physical status and cancer related symptoms to provide guidance on what treatment is most suitable.

-In the UK, treatment for hepatocellular carcinoma is organised through a multidisciplinary team – including oncologists, radiologists, hepato-biliary surgeons, and specialist nurses.
+Treatment for hepatocellular carcinoma is best organised through a multidisciplinary team, including oncologists, radiologists, hepato-biliary surgeons, and specialist nurses.

-Surgical resection and transplantation are the only curative options, but are limited by tumour size and liver function.
+Surgical resection and transplantation are the only curative options, but are limited by tumour size and liver function, alongside any co-morbidities present

 - Surgical resection – the treatment of choice in patients without cirrhosis and with a good baseline health status.
 Five-year recurrence of HCC post-resection occurs in 50-60% of cases.